cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-kitti.md

 For export of images:

-- Supported annotations: Bounding Boxes (detection), Polygons (segmentation),
+- Supported annotations: Bounding Boxes (detection), Polygons (segmentation).
 - Supported attributes:
   - `occluded` (Available both as a UI option and a separate attribute) Denotes that a major portion of the object within